codinggrace/non-tech-founders-workshop/Networking/DNS.md

 Typically the original company can dispute this and reclaim ownership of the domain but this can take time.

+Often it might not be the main mycompany.com domain which falls into this trap, but maybe a secondary one like mycompany.io or that-domain-we-bought-for-that-event.com.
+Another common one is one for internal services inside a company.

 ## What Does Owning a Domain Get You?
 In a nutshell owning a domain like `example.com` gives you full control over where traffic for `example.com` goes, as well as all "sub-domains" like `www.example.com` or `www.another.example.com` goes to.
+It doesn't sound like much but this part is critical to how all company services fit together.

 ## What Does Owning a Domain Not Give You?
-- A domain simply gives you a means to map addresses
 - It will not give you any hosting or content, but many domain registrars offer this as well
 - Owning `mycompany.com` does not give you automatic rights to other top level domains (TLDs) like `mycompany.io` or `mycompany.ie`.
 You have to buy those separately